The Cab: 2012–2015: Cancelled third studio album, Lock Me Up, and hiatus

-2019–present: End of hiatus and new album
+2019–present: End of hiatus and Chasing Crowns

 In April 2019, DeLeon confirmed that the Cab was working on new music.
 In January 2020, a new song was teased on Twitter along with an announcement of a new album in the works.
 In April 2024, the band announced that they had finished making the album and teased a new song "Running Late".
 The group re-issued Whisper War as a vinyl on April 29, for the album's 16-year anniversary.
 In October 2024, the band announced their comeback as a part of the 2025 When We Were Young Festival lineup.
+Prior to the announcement, DeLeon reached out to Marhsall and their managers about performing at the festival that was taking place in their hometown, which DeLeon described the moment as "too perfect."
+Reflecting on the hiatus, Marshall said, "We had been touring extensively [...]
+And I think for both of us, we had been road dogs for so long that we were burned out.
+'We need to take a pause on this for a bit'."

 On April 29, 2025, the group teased new music once again.
-On May 29, 2025, the group announced two show dates - Singapore on December 10, and at Playback Music Festival in the Philippines on December 13.
-Bassist Joey Thunder and drummer Dave Briggs returned to the line-up.
-On September 12, the group announced their upcoming EP titled Road to Reign: A Prelude, released on September 26.
+On May 29, 2025, the group announced two show dates: Singapore on December 10, and at Playback Music Festival in the Philippines on December 13.
+The band held their "first jam session" ahead of their performance at the 2025 When We Were Young Festival, with bassist Joey Thunder and drummer Dave Briggs returning to round out the line-up.
+On September 12, the group announced their EP titled Road to Reign: A Prelude, released on September 26.
+According to DeLeon, the EP was supposed to be "a taste of what's to come."

+In February 2026, the band announced their third studio album, Chasing Crowns, released on April 24, 2026, with "Locked and Loaded" revealed as its lead single.
+They also announced the Back From the Dead Tour with support from Jady, Carr, and Paradise Fears, scheduled for May and June 2026.
+The album marked the band's first full release in nearly 12 years following the Lock Me Up EP.

 Musical style and influences

 The Cab's musical style has been described as pop rock, pop punk, alternative rock, emo pop, power pop, and pop.
 The group cites influences from Blink-182, Sum 41, Taking Back Sunday and The Bled.

+The group's debut studio album Whisper War is described as power pop, pop rock and pop punk.
+Music reviewer Kaj Roth of Melodic compared the album's sound to the likes of Maroon 5 and Simple Plan.
+The Lady Luck EP sees the band experimenting with a pop/R&B sound.
+Their second studio album Symphony Soldier is described as pop rock and power pop.
 The band's EP Lock Me Up departed from the band's previous pop-punk and alternative rock sound, in favor of pop, R&B and electropop.